alvxck/blockchain/README.md

 # Blockchain

+A simple blockchain implementation with C++.

 ## Overview

-This is a simple blockchain implementation in C++.
-The chain is a linked list of blocks, with each new block composed of:
+The blockchain is a linked list composed of blocks, with each new block containing:

 - user data
 - timestamp
 - previous block hash
-- new block hash

-Each new block is validated by a proof of work algorithm, which is a simple sha256 hash.
+Each new block is validated by a proof of work algorithm using sha256.
 The hash difficulty can vary based on the  `_nDifficulty` parameter within `Blockchain.h`.

+## Functionality

+The following is the process of adding a new block to the blockchain:

+1. Genesis block is created with a default value of 0.
+2. User passes data to uninitialized block.
+3. New hashs are generated based on user data, timestamp, and previous block hash.
+4. Once a valid hash is found (based on `_nDifficulty`), the block is added to the blockchain.